augchan42/passkey-backend-demo/README.md

 1. Use the `ASAuthorizationPlatformPublicKeyCredentialProvider` for passkey operations
 2. Make HTTP requests to the API endpoints
 3. Handle the WebAuthn responses appropriately
+4. Store the JWT token securely (e.g., in Keychain) for authenticated requests

 Example registration flow:
 1. Call `/api/passkey/register` to get registration options